nicolas-dufour/nicolas-dufour.github.io/projects/plonk.md

    &nbsp;&nbsp; journal={Arxiv}, \n
    &nbsp;&nbsp; year={2024}, \n
    }"
 acknowledgements: This work was supported by ANR project TOSAI ANR-20-IADJ-0009, and was granted access to the HPC resources of IDRIS under the allocation 2024-AD011015664 made by GENCI.
-We would like to thank Julie Mordacq for proofreading the paper.
+We would like to thank Julie Mordacq, Elliot Vincent, and Yohann Perron for their helpful feedback.
 demo:
     url: https://2f3b5fd3a588d0dd11.gradio.live/
 has_samples: true